mamunrushdi/Java-Developer/README.md

 	Please see details of this project in [GitHub](https://github.com/mmncoder/Earthquake-Data-Visualization)

- 1. Text editor to generate text using Markove model (small machine learning project), check word spell, auto suggestion for misspelled word and  auto-completion as soon as user start to type a word
+ 1. Text editor to generate text using Markov model (small machine learning project), check word spell, auto suggestion for misspelled word and  auto-completion as soon as user start to type a word

- 	In this project I’ve used different data structures like: List, Map, learn Markove model, read Flesch Score to determine a text’s difficulties to comprehend, distance between two words.
+ 	In this project I’ve used different data structures like: List, Map, learn Markov model, read Flesch Score to determine a text’s difficulties to comprehend, distance between two words.
  	Please see details of this project in [GitHub](https://github.com/mmncoder/Text-Editor)